 I suppose you are wondering why I should be so passionate about this charity.
 Well, the story begins many, many moons ago....

-When Debs said that she wanted to set up the charity Access the Dales, in memory of Andy, well I jumped at the chance of being one of the Trustees.
-I can’t think of a better charity to be involved with.
-I hope with my background as a head teacher I will be able to offer my support in leadership, management and long-term development of the charity.
+When Debs said that she wanted to set up the charity Access the Dales, in memory of Andy, I jumped at the chance of being one of the Trustees.
+I cannot think of a better charity to be involved with.
+I hope with my background as a Headteacher I will be able to offer my support in leadership, management and long-term development of the charity.